 Magnesium for fertility

-This is the primary nutrient deficiency I see in clinic.
+Welcome to my website.
+Today I thought we would discuss magnesium as it is the primary nutrient deficiency I see in clinic.
 Magnesium is the 4th most abundant mineral in the human body and involved in over 600 biochemical reactions in your body.
 WHOA that’s a lot!
 Women use magnesium likes it’s going out of fashion!
 Our bodies need it for

 • Smooth fallopian muscle function and to ease ovulation